-According to Kiuchi, there are two phases of near-death experience when you pass away.
+According to Kiuchi, there are two phases of near-death experience, when a person dies.

-In the first phase, you are near death but still alive, because your heart beats and your brain activity is recorded.
+In the first phase, the person is almost dead but still alive, because his or her heart beats and his brain activity are still recorded.

-In this phase, you may see the vision of the spirit world, such as a dark cave and a hill covered with a field of flowers.
+In this phase, he or she may see the vision of the spirit world, such as a dark cave and a hill covered with a field of flowers.

-This first phase of near-death experience has been reported worldwide.
+This first phase of near-death experience has been reported around the world.

 According to Kiuchi, in the first phase, he felt like he was in a half-remembered dream.

-In this phase, he was zoned out, although he retained a clear cutaneous feeling when he was walking through the mud and lying down on the grass.
+In this phase, Kiuchi was zoned out, even though he retained a clear cutaneous feeling while he was walking through the mud and lying down on the grass.

-On the other hand, in the second phase, you are completely dead, because your heart stops beating and your brain waves are also absent.
+On the other hand, in the second phase of near-death experience, the person is completely dead, because his or her heart stops beating and his or her brain waves are absent.

-According to Kiuchi, the second phase is indistinguishable from the real life in a sense of reality except that you have no body.
+According to Kiuchi, the second phase is indistinguishable from reality in a sense of reality except that he or she has no body.

-In the second phase, nothing seemed to be the same as the real life, because you have a clear sensorium, clear thinking and feeling.
+In this second phase, the person's life is almost no different from his or her real life, because he or she has a clear sensorium, clear thinking and feeling.

-Nevertheless, you can teleport anywhere beyond time and space.
+Nevertheless, the person can teleport anywhere beyond time and space.

 The difference between the 1st phase and the 2nd phase of near-death experiment is summarized in the table below.